yang1young/AddressParserMacher/README.md

 as for a address ,do address cleaning and normalize,then parse it, using Baidu Map API to improve the accuracy
 * Address clean and normalize
-* Address parse
+* Address parse, according to http://www.dqxxkx.cn/CN/abstract/abstract23025.shtml#1
 * Address similarity calculate and matching
 * Baidu API searching

 ## install guide
 1. apply for Baidu Map API token